 The first thing I noticed were less mast cell reactions.
 I had been having constant burning mouth and red neck.
 I even broke into hives when I showered.
 This went away after about 8 months.
 My brain fog is nonexistent most of the time (that was a huge issue I was dealing with).
 My neurological inflammation improved, joint pain improved, and my energy has massively improved.
 My anxiety and agoraphobia are gone too.
 My life has changed to nearly normal.
 I still have improvements to continue to make, but I think I mostly need to increase my stamina which has been on hold for 8 years.

-When I had my first Case Review with Dr. Beth, she believed it would take me about 18 months to really feel better.
+When I had my Initial Appointment with Beth, she believed it would take me about 18 months to really feel better.
 She was right on target!
 It’s been 16 months and the relief from my symptoms has exponentially grown in the last few months.
-I will be forever grateful to Dr. Beth for putting me on the road to wellness.”
+I will be forever grateful to Beth for putting me on the road to wellness.

 I’d love to hear from you now!
 How did you realize you have Mast Cell Activation Syndrome?